timescale/docs/README.md

 that denotes the earliest version that your changes should apply to (`2.0`, `2.1`, etc.)
 The admin for the docs will use that as a guide when updating version branches.

-## Docs Review
+## Docs review

 Once a PR has been started for any branch, a GitHub action will attach a unique URL to preview your changes and allow others to more effectively review your updates.
 The URL will be added as a comment to your PR.

 Any new commits to that PR will rebuild and be visible at the same URL.

-## Main Sections and Tree Navigation
+## Main sections and tree navigation

 Each major section that is incorporated into docs.timescale.com has a navigation hierarchy governed by the appropriate `page-index.js` file and underlying directory structure.
 Depending on the content you are adding or editing, you may have to modify the `page-index.js` file that exists for that specific sub-project.